 The Headteacher is responsible for the effective day-to-day management of school activities, including the safe conduct of staff and students.
 Assistance in this task is provided through the delegation of specific duties to those staff who comprise the management team, such as Deputy Heads, Department Heads and the Site Manager, where appointed.
+(Linton Primary School does not have a senior management team, some members of the staff team share some responsibility.)

-The Headteacher, assisted by the management team, is required to:
+The Headteacher, assisted by the team, is required to: